 the New York State 2017 Teacher of the Year …

 and a Philadelphia teacher who says her union there has pushed for similar changes.

 Wearing red today in #Solidarity with @CTULocal1.
-In Philly we have fought for nurses after a child died of asthma @school, for counselors after the District tried to lay off all of them, for class size caps b/c no child can learn in a class of 40+. #PutItInWriting pic.twitter.com/4G2pbXzwyQ— Sally O'Brien and the way she might look at you (@sally_oh_brien) October 24, 2019
+In Philly we have fought for nurses after a child died of asthma @school, for counselors after the District tried to lay off all of them, for class size caps b/c no child can learn in a class of 40+. #PutItInWriting pic.twitter.com/4G2pbXzwyQ— Pray for the dead & fight like hell for the living (@sally_oh_brien) October 24, 2019

 6:30 a.m.
 Back to school

 Teachers wake up to this tweet of support from presidential hopeful Sen. Bernie Sanders, who visited union hall a few weeks ago.
 They return to school picket lines after a day of rallying downtown.

 What happened Wednesday

 You can catch up on everything that happened on the strike’s fifth day in our live tracker.
 But here are some highlights: